On the Hardness of Approximating Distributions with Tractable Probabilistic Models: Preliminaries

 \section{Preliminaries}

-\paragraph{Notations} We use uppercase letters (\(X\)) to denote random variables and lowercase letters (\(x\)) to denote their assignments.
+\paragraph{Notations} We use uppercase letters (\(X\)) to denote random variables and lowercase letters (\(x\)) to denote assignments to these random variables.
 Sets of random variables and assignments are denoted using bold letters (\(\mathbf{X} \text{ and } \x\)).
-The \textit{accepting models} of a Boolean function $f:\{0,1\}^n \!\rightarrow\! \{0,1\}$ over \(n\) variables is denoted by \(f^{-1}(1)\), and the number of accepting models by \(\MC(f)\).
-Moreover, a Boolean function \(f\) is the \textit{support} of a distribution \(P\), if \(P\) is positive only over the models of~\(f\).
+The \textit{accepting models} (i.e., satisfying assignments) of a Boolean function $f:\{0,1\}^n \rightarrow \{0,1\}$ over \(n\) variables is denoted by \(f^{-1}(1)\).
+The number of accepting models of \(f\) is referred to as \(\MC(f)\), a shorthand for its \textit{model count}.
+Moreover, a Boolean function \(f\) is the \textit{support} of a distribution \(P\), if \(P\) is non-zero only over the models of \(f\).